Dorothy Maguire: Career summary

 Two teams were added in the AAGPBL's 110-game 1945 regular season, the Fort Wayne Daisies and the Grand Rapids Chicks.
 Maguire continued her stellar play with the Chicks at Grand Rapids, helping her team to reach the playoffs.
 She also contributed with a .159 average in 99 games, driving in 20 runs while scoring 35 times.
-The Chicks finished third with a 60–50 record, but lost in the first round to Rockford, three to one games.
+The Chicks finished third with a 60–50 record, but lost in the first round to Rockford, three games to one.

 In 1946 the AAGPBL acquired franchises for two more teams, the Muskegon Lassies and the Peoria Redwings.
 A four-team minor league also was established in Chicago as the Chicago Girls Baseball League (CGBL), while the spring training camp was moved to Pascagoula, Mississippi.
 Maguire was dealt to the Lassies in order to establish the new team, which was managed by Buzz Boyle.
-She posted career-numbers in hits (74), runs (42) and RBI (47), while hitting a .218 average in 101 games, a pretty good performance considering Muskegon finished sixth the eight-team league with a losing record of 46–66.
+She posted career-numbers in hits (74), runs (42) and RBI (47), while hitting a .218 average in 101 games, a pretty good performance considering Muskegon finished sixth in the eight-team league with a losing record of 46–66.

 In April 1947, all of the league's players were flown to Havana, Cuba, for spring training.
-Maguire saw little action with the Lassies that year, but still to manage a .216 average with 28 runs and 24 RBI in just 75 games due to an injury.
-Muskegon improved considerably under new manager, Bill Wambsganss, to win a close pennant race with a fine 69–43 record, backed by a strong performance from outfielder/pitcher Doris Sams, who hit a third-best .280 average with 31 runs and 41 RBI in 107 games, and posted an 11–4 pitching record with a respectable 0.93 earned run average, to finish second only to Grand Rapids' Mildred Earp (.068).
+Maguire saw little action with the Lassies that year, but she still managed a .216 average with 28 runs and 24 RBI in just 75 games due to an injury.
+Muskegon improved considerably under a new manager, Bill Wambsganss, to win a close pennant race with a fine 69–43 record, backed by a strong performance from outfielder/pitcher Doris Sams, who hit a third-best .280 average with 31 runs and 41 RBI in 107 games, and posted an 11–4 pitching record with a respectable 0.93 earned run average, to finish second only to Grand Rapids' Mildred Earp (.068).
 Sams was named Player of the Year, but Muskegon fell in the first round of the playoffs, dropping 3 of 4 games to Racine.